Maintenance of Status

 - failure to complete document check-in with ISSA,

 - failure to update local address, permanent address, telephone number and email address at https://accounts.psu.edu/ (as this information is required and reported to SEVIS),

 - failure to provide financial guarantee as requested by ISSA for a new immigration document,

 - failure to request a new immigration document for a change of Penn State campus, and

 - other requirements to maintain SEVIS status.

-An academic HOLD will be removed when the student complies with the requested information and then contacts DISSA or comes to the office in 410 Boucke.
-It generally takes 24 hours to remove the HOLD.
+An academic hold will be removed when the student complies with the requested information and then contacts ISSA or comes to the office in 410 Boucke.
+It generally takes 24 hours to remove the hold.